Pometry/Raphtory/docs/source/Deployment/baremetalsingle.md

 The warning "Cannot create prometheus server as port 9999 is already bound, this could be you have multiple raphtory instances running on the same machine."
 Is fairly self explanatory, but is caused by us running these services together for demonstration purposes when in production they would be on separate machines or containerized.
 ```

 As a final comment on the distributed deployment, as the partitions are stateful if you are intending to deploy more than one you need to let all components know how many there will be.
 This as before is done via environment variables, specifically `RAPHTORY_PARTITIONS_SERVERCOUNT`.
-If this is incorrectly set your deployment will produce some very interesting results.

 ### Suggested Java ops